ray-project/ray/doc/source/train/user-guides/experiment-tracking.rst

     .. tab:: MLflow

+        MLflow offers both *local* and *remote* (for example, to Databrick's MLflow service) modes.

+        **Local**

-        MLflow offers both *local* and *remote* modes.
-For *local* mode, because you log to a local file system, ensure that the file system is a shared storage path that all nodes can write to (See :ref:`Set up a shared file system<set-up-shared-file-system>` for more information).
+        For *local* mode, because you log to a local file system, point offline directory to a shared storage path. that all nodes can write to (See :ref:`Set up a shared file system<set-up-shared-file-system>` for more information).
-        For *remote* mode (for example, logging to Databrick's MLflow service), make sure that proper credentials are set for each training worker (See :ref:`Set up credentials<set-up-credentials>` for more information).

-        **local**

-        Point offline directory to a shared storage path.

         .. code-block:: python

             mlflow.start_run(tracking_uri="file:some_shared_storage_path/mlruns")

-        **remote (hosted by Databricks)**
+        **Remote (hosted by Databricks)**

-        Ensure that all nodes have access to the Databricks config file.
+        Ensure that all nodes have access to the Databricks config file (See :ref:`Set up credentials<set-up-credentials>` for more information).

         .. code-block:: python

             # The MLflow client looks for a Databricks config file